When you have a lot of projects and tasks it can be nice to separate what is currently actionable/relevant and what you want to do "later".

 In this example any task or project that is given one of these labels:

-You can pick existing labels and turn them into "Backburner labels" or create new labels for this use right in the strategy setting.
+You can pick existing labels and turn them into "Backburner labels" or create new labels for this purpose right in the strategy setting.

 How to activate projects and tasks